wojtryb/Shortcut-Composer/README.md

 Only functionalities that were needed during this plugin development are wrapped, so some of them are not yet available.
 The syntax can also change over time.

 ### Custom keyboard shortcut interface
-Package `input_adapter` consists of `ActionManager` and `ComplexAction` which grant extended interface for creating keyboard shortcuts.
+Package `input_adapter` consists of `ActionManager` and `ComplexAction` which grants extended interface for creating keyboard shortcuts.

 While usual actions can only recognise key press, subclassing `ComplexAction` lets you override methods performed on:
 - key press